pittcsc/pittcswiki/src/guides/career/general-college-advice.md

 #### Before the Grind
 Before you even start applying and interviewing, you have to be introspective.
 The interview cycle is time-consuming and often compared to a 3 credit class.
 Will you be able to handle that on top of your school schedule?

-It also is a vicious cycle - you will get rejected and fail a lot.
+It also is a vicious cycle - you will get rejected and fail.
 Are you ready to be told you're not good enough?
 Do you have a group of friends or family that you can rely on?

 Finally, it might not even be worth your time.
+The effort needed to get a [top company offer](https://www.levels.fyi/internships/) versus a less competitive company (ones you see at the career fairs, etc.) are substantially different.
+Getting top company offers will be [much more laborious](https://pittcs.wiki/zero-to-offer/).

 List the reasons to why you want to work at a top company.
 Do those reasons warrant going through the internship grind?

 #### After the Grind
 Your internship grind normally ends when you accept an offer or give up.
 Take some time off and try to reflect on the experience.